Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 App Store Connect keeps track of all the builds you upload for a particular version.
 In this section, you can associate the build you want to submit for review — usually the most recent one — with your app version.

 Only a few more pieces of information before submitting for review.

 This is a good time to formally introduce App Store Connect for iOS.
 You’ve been doing everything on the App Store Connect website, but there’s also a companion iOS app.

 What to expect from app review?

 Apple trains employees to screen every App Store submission that comes through.
 A reviewer’s primary goal is to make sure every app submission follows the App Store Review Guidelines as well as the Apple Developer Program License Agreement.
 Like any process involving human gatekeepers, parts of app review are subject to interpretation and can seem inconsistent.
 What might be ok for one reviewer might not pass muster for another.

 - You need to set up an App ID in the developer portal and an app record in App Store Connect so you can upload a build from Xcode.

-- Select your pricing tier in App Store Connect.
+- Select your pricing strategy in App Store Connect.
 Tiers correspond to different amounts of money in different currencies.

 - Pricing tiers only apply to up-front pricing models.
 Apps can also use In-App Purchases and subscriptions.

 - You need to add metadata, screenshots and app previews (optional) to make your App Store page as appealing as possible.
-App Store Connect requires most of these items before you can submit your app to App Review.
+App Store Connect requires most of these items before you can submit your app for app review.